MADD Canada’s school programs bring high-energy drug and alcohol awareness and risk reduction messaging to the world of education.

 Weed Out the Risk (WOTR) is an interactive harm reduction program, developed by Springboard with additional content from and delivered by MADD Canada, which informs young people of the risks associated with using cannabis and driving.
 The program targets students in grades 9-12 and is delivered at high schools by trained facilitators one class at a time

 SmartWheels is an elementary school program developed for students in grades 4 to 6 to educate them about the harmful risks associated with alcohol and drug use and impaired driving.
 An RV has been retrofitted into an interactive mobile classroom that can accommodate up to 40 students from grades 4 to 6.
 The presentation is one hour long and is delivered by a MADD Canada Facilitator.
 On-screen video hosts introduce a short video that describes the effects of alcohol and cannabis on developing brains and bodies and discusses impaired driving consequences.
 Students use individual tablets to respond to questions to reinforce the material covered.
 Students also participate in three “choose your own adventure”-style decision-making scenarios using individual tablets.
 The outcome of each scenario depends on the student’s answers.
-The mobile classroom began operating in Ontario in the Fall of 2017.
-MADD Canada hopes to expand the program in other provinces in the future.

 “Just an excellent and engaging program.
 The students really enjoyed it with so much active participation.
 Very interactive and state of the art technology got the students very excited and eager to learn.
 The questions were fabulous and very informative.
 Very good, detailed instruction from Harrison.
 He did a great job with the students.
 Students LOVED the real life experience using the VR goggles.
 Would highly recommend to any Grade 4-6 class.
 Thanks!”
 Weston Nesbitt, Forestview Public School (Niagara Falls) “The presentation was highly interactive and engaging for my students.
 The Virtual Reality experience, and sharing of story of those affected by impaired drivers was impactful.
 I am confident that this experience will shape my students positive and healthy decision making going forward in their lives.”
 V. Armstrong, Oscar Petersen Public School (Mississauga).